NetWare falls to the net

 By 2005, IT managers found themselves spending an inordinate amount of time and money on SOX compliance.
 Vague rules and unproven technologies left many guessing.
 And if SOX wasn't bad enough, healthcare companies had the added burden of HIPAA to worry about.

-Whether the next administration will see fit to revisit these regulations remains to be seen, but for IT there's no going back.
 Regulatory compliance has cemented its position as a key component of business operations, for better or for worse.

 Apple flips its chip strategy

-The Macintosh has always stood apart, even before Apple launched its "Think Different" ad campaign in 1997.
+The Macintosh has always stood apart, even before Apple launched its 'Think Different' ad campaign in 1997.
 In defiance of the x86 platform's dominance of the PC chip market, the earliest Macs used Motorola 68000-series CPUs.
 Later, when performance demanded an upgrade, Apple switched to the PowerPC, but the net effect was the same: Macs and PCs were as fundamentally different as, well, apples and oranges.

 But Apple couldn't fight the tide forever.
 Performance bottlenecks and high power consumption dogged the PowerPC, and by 2005 its future as a general-purpose processor seemed doubtful.
 In June of that year, Apple announced that it would begin shipping Macs based on Intel processors, ending 20 years of Thinking Different about CPUs.